Hakeem Jeffries: Israel

-Jeffries strongly supports Israel's right to exist as a Jewish and democratic state.
-He has been called "one of the most pro-Israel Democrats in the House".
-Jeffries also believes Israel has the right to defend itself from terrorism.
-He has been a longtime close ally and financial beneficiary of the pro-Israel lobby AIPAC, receiving $1 million in campaign contributions as of 2025.
-Jeffries accepted the endorsement of liberal Zionist lobby J Street for the first time in August 2025.
+Jeffries has been called "one of the most pro-Israel Democrats in the House".
+Jeffries also believes Israel has the right of self-defense from terrorism.
+He has been a longtime close ally and financial beneficiary of the American Israel Public Affairs Committee (AIPAC), a pro-Israel lobby group, receiving $1 million in campaign contributions as of 2025.
+Jeffries accepted the endorsement of liberal Zionist lobby group J Street for the first time in August 2025.

 Pro-Israel groups cheered Jeffries's ascent to House Democratic leader due to his staunch support for Israel.
 He has traveled to Israel multiple times since being elected to Congress, five times as of 2023.
-In 2020, Jeffries told an American Israel Public Affairs Committee (AIPAC) conference that "back home in New York City we consider Jerusalem to be the sixth borough".
+In 2020, Jeffries told an AIPAC conference, "back home in New York City we consider Jerusalem to be the sixth borough".

 Upon the onset of the Gaza war, Jeffries reiterated his support for Israel, saying, "Our commitment to Israel's security is ironclad."
 On November 9, 2023, he rejected calls for a ceasefire.
 Jeffries spoke at the March for Israel on November 14, 2023, condemning antisemitism and calling for the safe return of all hostages taken captive by Hamas, and a "just and lasting peace".
 On April 24, 2025, Jeffries met with Israeli Prime Minister Benjamin Netanyahu of Israel amidst the Gaza war.

+During consideration of the annual State Department appropriations bill in July 2026, Jeffries opposed Representative Thomas Massie's amendment to eliminate $3.3 billion in U.S. military assistance to Israel.
+Although he announced he would vote against the amendment, Jeffries said Democratic leadership would not whip the vote, allowing members to vote according to their conscience.
+The amendment failed by a vote of 104–314, with Jeffries voting against it.

+Iran

+Jeffries opposes the 2026 Iran war, which he has called "Donald Trump's reckless and costly war of choice in the Middle East".
+In an interview, he said: "Donald Trump has plunged us into this reckless conflict without any plan, strategic objectives, or a clear exit strategy.
+Despite Trump's earlier commitment to steer clear of such confrontations, enormous amounts of money are being spent daily on military operations in the Middle East.
+Trump has entangled us in a chaotic conflict without explaining his strategy or how this war will serve the interests of Americans.
+Instead, we have witnessed troubling rises in gas prices, particularly at a time when many people in the United States are facing financial difficulties".
+Of Trump's stated intention to send ground forces to Iran, Jeffries said: "U.S. ground forces should never be deployed in the Middle East".